How many more clicks could you get using a social media calendar to strategize posts?

 If your follower base has grown, your new followers will benefit from seeing it.

 Even your old followers will probably enjoy the chance to review the helpful material.

 If you’re using Post Planner, it’s effortless to recycle content.

 Just toggle the recycle button on your most popular content.

 8. Plan Your Social Media Messages Ahead Of Time

-- Get to know which social media your audience uses, why they use those networks, and how they use them to share content.
-Get your game plan together on how you'll create the messages that will draw them in.
+- Get to know which social media your audience uses, why they use those networks, and how they share content.
+Get your game plan together on how you'll create the messages that'll draw them in on those platforms.

 - Figure out how you'll combine earned and curated content with your own.

 - Know how you'll measure each post's success, and share the best ones again (if they're evergreen).